proggod/darkflows/src/live-ifstat/README.md

 TODO:
 - Fix unbound dns manager script to use the new vlan stuff
 - fix all reservations to use vlan stuff
+- make sure the dns custom blocklists use 1 for default instead of 0